 Audio volume is still controlled by the audio slider.

 Combined Multicam Video Extraction

 Users can choose to extract the videos they selected for Multicam playback into a single video file.
-After the file is extracted, users can share and download the video file.
+After the file is extracted, the video is treated as any other file and can be redacted, transcribed, clipped, marked, shared, or downloaded.
 The file can be viewed in Axon Evidence and outside of Axon Evidence as single video file.

 To extract a combine Multicam video file:

 - Select which audio track will be used for the extracted file.
 Only one track can be used in the file.
 The audio track for Multicam playback is selected by clicking the audio selector icon and then clicking on the number for the appropriate video.

 - Click Extract to review the information, then click Extract again to start the process.